johnjasa/new_greenheart/README.md

 at the top level of this repo.
 Then you can try running any one of the to ensure your installation was successful.
-Currently, all necessary packages for this repo are already dependencies of either HOPP or ODIES.
+Currently, all necessary packages for this repo are already dependencies of either HOPP or H2Integrate.

-If you don't want to modify your existing environments, you can create a new conda environment, install the development versions of HOPP and ODIES, then install this package.
+If you don't want to modify your existing environments, you can create a new conda environment, install the development versions of HOPP and H2Integrate, then install this package.

 ## Examples currently included